kholia/OSX-KVM/README.md

 :green_heart: Looking for **commercial** support with this stuff?
 I am [available over email](mailto:dhiru.kholia@gmail.com?subject=[GitHub]%20OSX-KVM%20Commercial%20Support%20Request&body=Hi%20-%20We%20are%20interested%20in%20purchasing%20commercial%20support%20options%20for%20your%20project.) for a chat for **commercial support options only**.
 Note: Project sponsors get access to the `Private OSX-KVM` repository, and direct support.

+Struggling with `Content Caching` stuff?
+We can help.

 Working with `Proxmox` and macOS?
 See [Nick's blog for sure](https://www.nicksherlock.com/).

-Yes, we support offline macOS installations now 🎉
+Yes, we support offline macOS installations now - see [this document](./run_offline.md) 🎉

 ### Contributing Back